AutomationLover/goexpert_handson/w10/eks/guide.md

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster
 - To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
 - To do so using `eksctl` we can use the  below command.
-- Use latest eksctl version (as on today the latest version is `0.21.0`)
+- Use latest eksctl version
 ```
 # Template
 eksctl utils associate-iam-oidc-provider \